 Total All Persons – White, Slaves, Colored, Other: 5

 Landon S. GOWING was listed in the marriage register as a parent or security/witness for the marriages of each of his daughters.
 Clementine’s sister Emmeline married William Dison LAWHORNE (1811-aft.
-1880) on 5 July 1828.
-Six months later on 3 January 1829 Clementine, the baby of the family, married Seaton Y. DEMPSEY.
-She was about 15 years old at the time.
+1880) on 5 July 1828.3 Six months later on 3 January 1829 Clementine, the baby of the family, married Seaton Y. DEMPSEY.4 She was about 15 years old at the time.
 Her sister Martha C. “Martissa” married Wyatt F. LILLY (1811-aft.
-1880) on 29 May 1833.
+1880) on 29 May 1833.5

-Although the Gowing family was living in Nelson County in 1810 and 1820 all of the daughters were married in Amherst where Landon was seen in the 1830 census.
-Martissa and her husband Wyatt moved to Caldwell County, Kentucky, after the births of their first three sons and prior to the 1840 census.
+Although the Gowing family was living in Nelson County in 1810 and 1820 all of the daughters were married in Amherst where Landon was seen in the 1830 census.6 Martissa and her husband Wyatt moved to Caldwell County, Kentucky, after the births of their first three sons and before the 1840 census.

-Clementine’s mother appears to have died after 1830 as her husband Landon is seen with a younger woman in his household in 1840.
-Clementine’s “stepmother’s” name was seen as Celia in the 1850 census.
-No marriage record was found for this marriage.
+Clementine’s mother appears to have died after 1830 as her husband Landon is seen with a younger woman in his household in 1840.7 Clementine’s stepmother’s name was seen as Celia in the 1850 census.8 No marriage record was found for this marriage.
 I have a theory but will save it for Landon’s story.

-As previously seen in Clementine’s husband Seaton’s story, she was the mother of 8 children, all born in Amherst County, Virginia:
+As previously seen in Clementine’s husband Seaton Y. DEMPSEY’s story, she was the mother of 8 children, all born in Amherst County, Virginia:

-- Geneva Elizabeth “Jennie” “Janie” born abt.
+Geneva Elizabeth DEMPSEY (aka Jennie and Janie) born abt.
 1836; mother of six illegitimate children; married Marshall S. TERRY bet.
-1866-1869; mother of three children with her husband.
+1866-1869; mother of three children with her husband.10

-- William S. born abt.
+William S. DEMPSEY was born abt.
 1839; married Mary Elenor CLEMENTS on 26 April 1857; father of two daughters and a son; died bet.
 1864-1869.
-Note: His widow Mary married his cousin Sterling LAWHORNE (son of Clementine’s sister Emmeline) and had two more sons and a daughter.
+Note: His widow Mary married his cousin Sterling LAWHORNE (son of Clementine’s sister Emmeline) and had two more sons and a daughter.11,12

-- John J. born abt.
-1843, served as a substitute for Andrew Scott Montgomery in Carpenter’s Company, Virginia Light Artillery (Alleghany Rough Artillery), he did not survive the war.
+John J. DEMPSEY born abt.
+1843, served as a substitute for Andrew Scott Montgomery in Carpenter’s Company, Virginia Light Artillery (Alleghany Rough Artillery), he did not survive the war.14

-- Mary M. b. abt.
-1845; married Irvin Lewis INGRAM on 23 May 1867 in Fayette County, West Virginia; mother of three daughters.
+Mary M. DEMPSEY b. abt.
+1845; married Irvin Lewis INGRAM on 23 May 1867 in Fayette County, West Virginia; mother of three daughters.15

-- Martha Ann “Matties” born abt.
-1847; married(1) George L. “Little George” JOHNSON on 20 September 1866 with whom she had two sons and two daughters; married(2) Joseph Henry ARBAUGH on 18 Jul 1880 with whom she had a son and two daughters.
+Martha Ann (aka Matties) DEMPSEY born abt.
+1847; married(1) George L. “Little George” JOHNSON on 20 September 1866 with whom she had two sons and two daughters; married(2) Joseph Henry ARBAUGH on 18 Jul 1880 with whom she had a son and two daughters.16,17

-- Julia Victoria born in 1853; married Joseph Henry PRESSON on 3 June 1872; mother of two daughters and five sons.
+Julia Victoria DEMPSEY was born in 1853; married Joseph Henry PRESSON on 3 June 1872; mother of two daughters and five sons.18

-On 8 September 2007 I located the Revolutionary War papers of John MASSEY, husband of Susannah WRIGHT.
-In these papers Landon S. GOWING age 87 gives affidavit on 24 September 1853.
+On 8 September 2007, I located the Revolutionary War papers of John MASSEY, husband of Susannah WRIGHT.19 In these papers, Landon S. GOWING gives an affidavit on 24 September 1853.
 This is the last document found that mentions Clementine’s father.
 He was not seen in the 1860 census and therefore may have died between 1853-1860.

-In the late 1850s when Clementine and her husband Seaton Y. DEMPSEY moved with their family to Fayette County, in western Virginia, she left behind her son William S. who married in 1857 and was in Rockbridge County in 1860.21 Her unmarried daughter Jennie with baby Clementine, the first grandchild.
+In the late 1850s when Clementine and her husband Seaton Y. DEMPSEY moved with their family to Fayette County, in western Virginia, she left behind two children.20 Her son William S. married in 1857 and was in Rockbridge County in 1860.21 Her unmarried daughter Jennie remained in Amherst with baby Clementine, the first grandchild.
 She had a set of twins a year before the census.
 Her little family was enumerated as paupers.22

 Clementine’s sons Thomas G. and John J. returned to eastern Virginia after the 1860 census and joined the Confederacy.
-Her son George W. was taken prisoner in Fayette County:
+Her son George W. was taken prisoner in Fayette County:23

 Friday Morning, May 30, 1862